Chiropractic Care For Hip and Leg Pain

 Chiropractic Care, if appropriate, may help in two ways:

-Secondly our Chiropractors can examine the pelvis and lumbar spine and if appropriate provide treatment for problems that are found in these areas.
+2. Secondly, our Chiropractors can examine the pelvis and lumbar spine then, if appropriate, provide treatment for any problems found in these areas.
 Clinically we often find that problems in the pelvis and lower spine affect a persons gait which can in turn lead to hip and knee pain.

 Book your appointment today to find out if we can help you.

 do you have problematic hip and knee pain?

 Book an appointment today to see if we can help.